techiediaries/blog/_posts/2018-01-25-deploying-a-blog-part-3.markdown

 ruby -v
 ```

-If you don't have Ruby installed.
-You can install it in one of the following ways, depending on your operating system:
+If Ruby isn't installed, it can be installed by one of the following methods, depending on your operating system:

 ```bash
 brew install ruby # Mac OS X